adstuart/azure-vwan-asa/README.md

 ### BGP - single tunnel

-This is the problematic config to watch out for when using VWAN or A/A VPN Gateways.
+This is another problematic config to watch out for when using VWAN or A/A VPN Gateways, in combination with Cisco ASA (or any device that does not support sourcing the BGP session from a loopback interface)/

 ![](images/2022-09-26-08-46-35.png)